dataform-co/dataform/content/docs/dataform-web/guides/environments.md

 }
 ```

-## Example: separating development and production data into two databases
+## Example: use separate databases for development and production data

 Some teams may not be at the stage where they require a `staging` environment, but still would like to keep development and production data separated.
 This can be done using a `configOverride` in the `production` environment.